nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/models.md

     _Confirms the model has a [`AuditHistory`](./api/models/audit_history.md) model and other checks as required for an `AuditHistory` model._

+- API Metadata checks: `api.tests.functional.test_functional_api_metadata.APIMetadataInheritedCases`

+    _Checks the HTTP/OPTIONS endpoints for each model.
+Included as part of the functional API Fields Render test case._

+    - Customization of the model fields to check are done under property `parameterized_api_metadata_fields`

-These auto-magic tests require no input and will be created on a model inheriting from [`CenturionModel`](./api/models/centurion.md) and run every time the tests are run.
+Unless otherwise specified, these auto-magic tests require no input and will be created on a model inheriting from [`CenturionModel`](./api/models/centurion.md) and run every time the tests are run.

 ## Depreciated Docs undergoing re-write